[socialpug_tweet tweet=”“Your system has to be met with an open heart or else it just collapses.” – Guy and Ilan Ferdman”]

 Parenting is uncomfortable.

 Those with children say it’s like constantly holding a mirror up to yourself.
-While that might be flattering when your child shows kindness or listens carefully—often times, they reveal the parts of us that we don’t want the rest of the world seeing.
+While that might be flattering when your child shows kindness or listens carefully—oftentimes, they reveal the parts of us that we don’t want the rest of the world to see.

 When this happens, it’s easy to lose sight of our parental responsibilities.
 We get triggered, and the heat of the moment takes over.

-On today’s episode of Personal Development Without The Fluff, we are sharing the parenting strategies on how to deal with our emotions in these high-pressure situations.
-By sitting back asking our children how they feel, and sharing our own vulnerabilities, we can alleviate the pressure and resume to a state of peace.
+In today’s episode of Old Souls & Seekers, we are sharing the parenting strategies on how to deal with our emotions in these high-pressure situations.
+By sitting back asking our children how they feel, and sharing our own vulnerabilities, we can alleviate the pressure and resume a state of peace.